3rd Annual Conference of the SRA-E DACHL Chapter: Methods in Risk Research

 The conference is designed in such a way that there is plenty of time for discussion - also and especially about the transfer of individual methods from one risk topic to another or from one discipline to another.

-Please use this form for submission (max.
-300 words).
-Deadline for submission of abstracts is March 31st 2023.
-Information on acceptance of submissions will be provided by May 15th 2023.
+Abstract submission is now closed.
 Registration without submission of abstracts is possible until August 31st 2023.
-If you have any questions, please contact Dr. Josianne Kollmann (Josianne.Kollmann@eawag.ch).
+If you have any questions, please contact Dr. Josianne Kollmann.
+(Josianne.Kollmann@eawag.ch).

 Conference fees include beverages, two lunches, and the conference dinner.
 SRA-E members pay €60 (students €30), and non-SRA-E members pay €80 (students €40).
+The fees are excl. a small handling fee.
 Two scholarships for students (€300) are available.
-These student scholarships will be allocated by the SRA-E DACHL board based on the submitted abstract and an additional motivation statement.
-Applications for the scholarships can be submitted through the abstract submission form.
+These student scholarships will be alocated by the SRA-E DACHL board based on the submitted abstract and an additional motivation statement.